katalon-studio/report-uploader/README.md

 The URL of Katalon TestOps.
 Default `https://analytics.katalon.com`.

 `TESTOPS_EMAIL`
 The email registered for your Katalon account.
+Not required if API Key is used instead of password.

 `TESTOPS_PASSWORD`
 The password used for signing in Katalon TestOps or an API Key.